thebigbad/eensyweensy/README.md

 Copyright 2010 Ryan Wolf

-Eensy Weensy and is released under the Tumbolia Public License.
+Eensy Weensy is released under the Tumbolia Public License.
 See LICENSE for more details.